 Security Guards in the News

 In the top 100 entries there were stories about security guards from around the country and, in fact, from around the world.
-Thirty-one stories were about guards being attacked in some way while only four were portrayed them positively.
+Thirty-one stories were about guards being attacked in some way while only four portrayed them positively.

 California Security Guards Certification